AFatNiBBa/uneval/readme.md

 5. New syntax for object's methods, like `{ func() {} }`

 ## Known Problems
-(I don't know how to put issues on github 😳)
 - The references to a primitive version of a symbol are not detected
     ```js
     const a = Symbol("hi");